sm-azure/CarND-Vehicle-Detection/README.md

 ### Improving the video
 The two issues that I was having was removing spurious detections and ensuring a reasonable bounding box for failed detections.
 I though of solving them by using a queue of detections in the `Object_Tracking` class.
 There is a `MIN_ENTRY_FRAMES = 5` which means that a bounding box must be present in atleast 5 consecutive frames for the system to identify that as a car.
 There is also a `MIN_EXIT_FRAMES = 10` which means that an already detected car will still be considered if the detection fails for 9 consecutive frames.

+The code is in [Pipeline.ipynb](Pipeline.ipynb) file in the 9th cell.

 ---